-This screen also presents an option called ‘Add Project’ (see screenshot above).
+This screen also presents an option under Recent Projects called ‘New’ (see screenshot above).
 This provides the ability to use the Product Lifecycle Manager (PLM) feature to enable change requests for Catalog items to be processed into the live production environment.

-Catalog Designer menu
+Overview Quick Start menu

-The Catalog Designer menu provides the main user tools for element management:
+The Quick Start menu provides the main user tools for element management: